atomicdata-dev/atomic-data-docs/src/tooling.md

 Server for hosting Atomic Data.
 Uses `atomic-lib`.

-- Makes a graph available at some endpoint.
-- Responds to requests for created Atomic Resources (including Properties / DataTypes)
+- Responds to requests for created Atomic Resources, makes atomic data available at their URL.
+- Manages data on disk.
 - Useful query options (e.g. Triple Pattern Fragments)
-- Browser-friendly HTML presentation
+- Browser-friendly HTML presentation, JSON serialization, AD3 serialization.
-- Pub/sub functionality to clients that will want to listen to changes (Mutation Feed?)

 MIT licensed [repo here]([here](https://github.com/joepio/atomic/server)).

 ## Some ideas for tooling

 This document contains a set of ideas that would help achieve that success.

+## ATOML / VSCode Extension

+Extending the TOML format to map it to Atomic Classes.
+This will make editing .TOML files awesome by providing on-screen validation, autocompletion and documentation for fields.

 ## Atomizer (data importer and conversion kit)